ACH - automated clearing house

 AT1 - additional Tier 1

 AWE - average weekly earnings

-Banknote Character Advisory Committee - this committee selects the field that we want to represent a character on a new banknote and we then ask the public to nominate people from that chosen field - also see Choosing banknote characters.
+Banknote Character Advisory Committee - This committee selects the field from which we want to represent a character on a new banknote and we then ask the public to nominate people from that chosen field - also see Choosing banknote characters.